Isidor Kaufmann Biography | Oil Paintings

 3-22, 1853 Arad, ROU - 1-16-1921 Vienna, AUTBack to Artist IndexView Artists Paintings

-Isidor Kaufmann was an Austro-Hungarian painter of Jewish themes.
-Having devoted his career to genre painting, he traveled throughout Eastern Europe in search of scenes of Jewish, often Hasidic life.
+Isidor Kaufmann was an Austro-Hungarian painter of Jewish subjects.
+Having devoted his career to genre painting, he traveled throughout Eastern Europe in search of scenes to paint of Jewish, and often Hasidic life.

-In 1875, he went to the Landes-Zeichenschule in Budapest, where he remained for one year.
-In 1876, he left for Vienna, but being refused admission to the Academy of Fine Arts there, he became a pupil of the portrait painter Joseph Matthäus Aigner.
-He then entered the Malerschule of the Vienna Academy, and later became a private pupil of Professor Trenkwald.
+In 1875, when he was twenty-two, he went to the Landes-Zeichenschule in Budapest, where he stayed for one year.
+The following year he went to Vienna for more study, but, he was refused admission to the Academy of Fine Arts, instead, he became a pupil of the portrait painter Joseph Matthäus Aigner.
+He then entered the Malerschule of the Vienna Academy and later became a private pupil of Josef Trenkwald.

 Isidor Kaufmann most noted paintings are about the life of Jews in Poland.
 Isidor Kaufmann's honors include, the Baron Königswarter Künstler-Preis, the gold medal of the Emperor of Germany for Der Besuch des Rabbi which was bought by Emperor Franz Joseph I, a gold medal at the 1873 International Exhibition at Munich for Der Zweifler, and a medal of the third class at the Exposition Universelle in Paris.
 One of his most prominent students was Lazar Krestin.

 Art Movement: Realism